Bethnal Green mulberry tree: The tree

-Black Mulberry
+Black mulberry

-The black mulberry isn't native to the British Isles and rarely grows from seed; it usually needs to be carefully propagated from cuttings.
+The black mulberry is not native to the British Isles and rarely grows from seed; it usually needs to be carefully propagated from cuttings.
 Once established though, black mulberry trees can be long lived, with the oldest known example, a healthy specimen at Syon House, recorded as being planted in 1548.
+In English folklore, mulberry is associated with patience, since the tree will not come into leaf until the risk of frost has passed.
+This usually happens in early to mid-May depending on conditions.
+The risk of frost is traditionally said to pass at St Dunstan’s Day (19th May).

-Today mulberries are best known for their use as food, notably in jam, but the Romans - who introduced the tree to Britain - valued it as a medicinal plant, useful for its effects on the gastro-intestinal system.
+Today mulberries are best known for their use as food, notably in jam, but the Romans – who introduced the tree to Britain – valued it as a medicinal plant, useful for its effects on the gastro-intestinal system.
 This usage was maintained by monasteries who were the main source of medical care in medieval England.

 The black mulberry became associated, particularly in the East End, with the silk weaving industry, which was originally brought to England by Protestant Huguenot refugees from France in the time of Henry VIII in the early 16th century.
 This migration gathered pace in the 17th century, with extensive settlement in the East End – especially Bethnal Green, Bishopsgate Without and Spitalfields – making the area a major centre silk weaving centre.

 Silk weaving was carried out producing imported raw materials, but in the early sixteenth century, James VI and I, keen to promote the industry encouraged the widespread planting on mulberries in an attempt to end that dependence by providing a foodstuff for the silkworm.
 The attempt to produce British raw materials for the industry was largely unsuccessful.
 Despite this mulberries were still planted for ornamental purposes, being highly prized for their shade giving properties.

 The importance of the textiles industry to the East End led to the inclusion of a sprig of mulberry in the coat of arms of the London borough of Tower Hamlets (together with a weavers shuttle).
 The mulberry is also included in tribute to the Huguenot refugees.
 Mulberry leaves and berries were also included in Tower Hamlets street signs for a time, with many of these surviving.
 In 2016, the then Bishop of London, planted a black mulberry at Christ Church, Spitalfields, describing the species as emblematic of the prosperity brought by migrants.